OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 You can change your safeword:

-[prefix] safeword [new safeword] or for instance: jo safeword BLUE.
+[prefix] safeword [new safeword] : or for instance: jo safeword BLUE.

 # Some Useful Chat Commands

-[prefix] busted turns on touch notification: your collar will report when it is touched.
+[prefix] touchnotify : turns on or off touch notification: your collar will report when it is touched.

-[prefix] busted on/off toggles touch notification.
+[prefix] getauth  :  reports what your current authorization level is on the collar.

 [prefix] help : delivers the .help notecard from the collar.